Bridger Bowl, United States: Family Ski Guide

 What It Actually Costs

+A comfort family at a Bozeman hotel ($180/night) with mountain dining runs $4,200+.
 Holiday Camp group lessons run $195/day for ages 5 and under, $215 for ages 6 to 12, lunch included.
 Private lessons start at $155/hour.
-Rent a place in Bozeman ($100 to $150/night), pack sandwiches, and you're skiing 2,000 acres for what some resorts charge in parking and nachos.

-Compare to Big Sky ($257/day adult at window, $300 to $600/night lodging), Whitefish ($115/day adult, $131/night), or any I-70 Colorado resort.
-Bridger Bowl is the best value in American skiing for families in the learning years.
+Compare to Big Sky ($257/day adult at window, $300 to $600/night slopeside lodging), Whitefish ($115/day adult, $131/night, similar small-mountain feel), or any I-70 Colorado resort.
+Bridger Bowl is the best value in American skiing for families in the learning years, with 2,000 acres of uncrowded terrain and consistently dry snow.

 The Honest Tradeoffs

-No slopeside village, no on-mountain lodging, no après scene.
+No slopeside village, no on-mountain lodging, no aprรจs scene.
 You're driving 30 minutes back to Bozeman every evening on a canyon road that can get icy.
 But Bozeman is one of Montana's best small towns, with good restaurants and a Main Street that doesn't feel manufactured.

 The lifts are slow.
 No high-speed quads.
 On powder days and holidays, the main chairs stack up.
 Arrive by 8:30 and you'll be lapping fresh lines while everyone else circles the parking lot.